Graston Technique for Sprain or Strain

-The trained professionals who use these tools follow your body’s kinetic chain to uncover and treat the causes of your pain.
+The Brooklyn pain relief specialists who use these tools follow your body’s kinetic chain to uncover and treat the causes of your pain.
 It’s a proven technique.
 While the Graston Technique may cause you some discomfort during treatment, it’s not painful and serves to lessen your other pain.

 As with any physical therapy treatment and like a firm massage, you likely experience some soreness afterward.

 Injuries often arise from acute trauma, which occurs when an external force hits your body.
 But you can also sustain an injury from chronic overuse.
 Acute trauma is always a sudden injury, while overuse ones develop slowly, over time.
 The most common types of soft tissue injuries are avulsions, contusions and lacerations.
 All are unpleasant.